mnot/I-D/draft-nottingham-iab-age-restrictions.md

 In both cases, having only one entity operating the system increases the associated risks dramatically, as this effectively centralizes control in their hands while simultaneously presenting a single target to attackers.

+Even when multiple parties provide verification services, centralization can emerge if there is too much friction against user switching between them.
+For example, if Web sites rather than end users select the verification service used, this does not create a market that respects end user preferences; it only respects the self-interest of sites.

+Age restriction systems can also have secondary effects that lead to centralization.
+For example, if an age restriction system requires use of a particular Web browser (or a small number of them), that effectively distorts the market for Web browsers.

 Thus, centralisation is a primary consideration for age restriction systems.
 Internet infrastructure is designed in a way to avoid centralization where it is technically possible, or to mitigate centralization risks where it is not.
-Since there is nothing inherently centralized about determining a person's age -- i.e., there are many ways to come to that conclusion -- centralization should be avoided, not accommodated, in these systems.
+Since there is nothing inherently centralized about determining a person's age -- i.e., there are many ways to come to that conclusion -- centralization should be avoided, not merely mitigated, in these systems.

+Therefore, age restriction systems that are intended to become part of Internet infrastructure MUST:
+* Avoid reliance on a single party to provide age verification services
+* Provide some mechanism for easy switching between verification services by end users
+* Avoid requiring use of an arbitrarily limited set of operating systems, Web browsers, client programs, or other software or hardware

 {{CENTRALIZATION}} explores these issues greater detail.